-While taxation services provided by a firm to an audit client are addressed separately under each of these broad headings; in practice, these activities are often interrelated.
+While taxation services provided by a firm to an audit client are addressed separately under each of these broad headings; in practice, these activities are often interrelated

-290.182 Performing certain tax services creates self-review and advocacy threats.
-The existence and significance of any threats will depend on factors such as (a) the system by which the tax authorities assess and administer the tax in question and the role of the firm in that process, (b) the complexity of the relevant tax regime and the degree of judgment necessary in applying it, (c) the particular characteristics of the engagement, and (d) the level of tax expertise of the client's employees.
+- 290.182 Performing certain tax services creates self-review and advocacy threats.
+The existence and significance of any threats will depend on factors such as: - The system by which the tax authorities assess and administer the tax in question and the role of the firm in that process; - The complexity of the relevant tax regime and the degree of judgment necessary in applying it; - The particular characteristics of the engagement; and - The level of tax expertise of the client's employees.